mdapena/pyventus/README.md

 ## Quick Start

 <p style='text-align: justify;'>
-	&emsp;&emsp;Pyventus is available on <a href="https://pypi.org/project/pyventus/" target="_blank"><i>PyPI</i></a> and can
+	&emsp;&emsp;Pyventus is published as a <a href="https://pypi.org/project/pyventus/" target="_blank">Python package</a>
-	be easily installed using <code>pip</code>.
-Note that, for proper dependency isolation, it is recommended to use a
-	<a href="https://realpython.com/python-virtual-environments-a-primer/" target="_blank">virtual environment</a>.
+	and can be installed using <code>pip</code>, ideally in a <a href="https://realpython.com/python-virtual-environments-a-primer/" target="_blank">virtual environment</a>
-	To install Pyventus, open a terminal and run the following command:
+	for proper dependency isolation.
+To get started, open up a terminal and install Pyventus with the following command:
 </p>

 ```console